tinmarino/try/README.md

   * Try methodologically: dichotomically, taking notes ...

+# Slides

 # Quotes

-* Try, Tune, Taste
-* The right to disobey
+* The right to disobey, to do it your way, to think then exist
-* The resolution of Alma is limited by the difraction of the synthetic aperture, which means by the longer baseline.
-  * Are you sure of this limit
-  * Who said it
-*
+* Where niceness is received as weakness ...
+* There is no true heroes in victory

 # Mandar